-Breakfast at Capogiro is from 7.30am to 11am.
-It’s also open for dinner from 7pm to 11pm.
+Breakfast at Capogiro is from 7am to 11am.
+It’s also open for dinner from 7pm to 10:30pm.
 Cone Club is open from noon until 1am.
-Spazio’s laid-back lunch service runs between noon and 2.30pm, with dinner available from 7pm till 11pm.
+Spazio’s laid-back lunch service runs between 12:30pm and 3pm.

 Food can be ordered to your room or rooftop around the clock.